Skip to content

 1. Coordinator + remote workers: coordinator runs in the DB process; workers are separate processes.

-// Disable the embedded compaction worker by setting embedded_worker to false.
+// Disable the embedded compaction worker by setting worker to None.

 let db = Db::builder("db", object_store)